 Abbey Meadow improvements

 Abbey Meadow is already a wonderful place to spend time, but we want to bring more visitors to the area and allow it to be used more throughout the year.
-So, in 2017 we are planning a range of improvements to the area:
+So we have begun a range of improvements to the area:

 What improvements are we making?